 Anne Kennedy is an inventive poet and fiction writer.
 She has also developed scripts and worked as an editor.
 In her first two collections of poetry, the poems appear in sequence, and focus on female protagonists.
 While her first book explores domesticity and motherhood, the second is focused on a family of giants, particularly a young woman giant.
 Her poems and short stories have been included in anthologies and journals, and she has received several key awards.
 Her collection, The Darling North, won the poetry category at the 2013 New Zealand Post Book Awards.

 Place of residence: Hawai'i

-Kennedy has also published a novel, A Boy and His Uncle (Picador, 1998) and written the screenplay for the film Monkey's Mask, from the verse novel by Dorothy Porter.
+Kennedy published a novel, A Boy and His Uncle (Picador, 1998) and wrote the screenplay for the film Monkey's Mask, from the verse novel by Dorothy Porter.

 Her first book of poetry, Sing-Song (Auckland University Press, 2003) is described as an extraordinary and unusual sequence of poems.
 Told from a mother's point of view, the poems deal with the domestic life of a family, in particular the gruelling experience of eczema from which the little girl suffers.